 Generally speaking, this shouldn't be an issue, but it's definitely worth looking into if you're particularly interested in some of those wackier designs and non-AIO CPU cooling options.
 If you aren't entirely sure, check whether the RAM kit lists the modules as being "low-profile."
 If it does, then these modules should fit under just about any cooler that will overhang your DIMM slots.
 And of course, when in doubt, you can always check user forums and Reddit - usually if you aren't sure if something will fit, someone else has had the same doubts and asked the question online.
 Nine times out of ten, someone will have confirmed whether there's any issues with clearance.

-Depending on where you look, you'll often find heated debates about whether it's better to have two or four sticks of RAM installed in your system, and to complicate matters even further, whether those modules should be dual rank or single rank.
-Some will insist that two is the ideal configuration, whilst others will preach that four is best.
+Depending on where you look, you'll often find heated debates about whether it's better to have two or four sticks of RAM installed in your system (i.e. dual Channel or quad channel), and to complicate matters even further, whether those modules should be dual-rank or single-rank (which is to do with how the memory modules are configured on the PCB).
+Some will insist that dual channel, dual-rank is the ideal configuration, whilst others will preach that four channel, dual-rank is best.
 Well, actually, you don't need to worry - it's fairly irrelevant.
 Many people have started testing and benchmarking with dual and quad channel set-ups to see whether there's any significant difference in overall system performance and the findings are fairly unanimous: there's little to no difference whatsoever.
-The biggest hit to performance you'll ever see when it comes to RAM is when you use only a single stick, instead of a pair.
+The "biggest" hit to performance you'll ever see when it comes to RAM is when you only use single channel (i.e. a single stick), instead of dual or quad.

 As such, personally I'll always recommend opting for dual channel kits as they tend to be cheaper than their quad channel kit counterparts.
 If you're interested to learn a little more, then you can check out the video below from Hardware Canucks, but fair warning, it is very in-depth.
 It does, however, perfectly demonstrate how minor the differences are across the board, so even just taking a quick look at their benchmarks will tell you all you need to know.
 And it's also worth bearing in mind that the gaming benchmarks are very exaggerated, on account of being very well-optimised esports titles, running at 1080p, meaning higher resolutions and different game genres will likely have even more minimal differences than those in these tests.